gitHBDX/TransfoRNA/README.md

 # TransfoRNA
-TransfoRNA is a **Bioinformatics** and **machine learning** tool based on **Transformers** to provide annotations for 7 major classes (miRNA, rRNA, tRNA, snoRNA, protein
+TransfoRNA is a **Bioinformatics** and **machine learning** tool based on **Transformers** to provide annotations for 11 major classes (miRNA, rRNA, tRNA, snoRNA, protein
--coding/mRNA, lncRNA, and YRNA) and 252 sub-classes for **small RNAs and RNA fragments**.
+-coding/mRNA, lncRNA, and YRNA, piRNA,snRNA,snoRNA and vtRNA) and 1225 sub-classes for **small RNAs and RNA fragments**.
 These are typically found in RNA-seq NGS (next generation sequencing) data.

 TransfoRNA can be trained on just the RNA sequences and optionally on additional information such as secondary structure and expression.
-The result is a major and sub-class assignment combined with a novelty score (logit entropy) that indicated whether the RNA is similar to ones observed during training.
+The result is a major and sub-class assignment combined with a novelty score (Normalized Levenestein Distance) that quantifies the difference between the query sequence and the closest match found in the training set.
+Based on that it deceids if the query sequene is novel or familiar.
 TransfoRNA uses a small curated set of ground truth labels obtained from common knowledge-based Bioinformatics tools, including the mapping to databases and the human genome.

 ## Dataset (Objective):